sailorproject/sailor/docs/manual_ES_model.md

 If the call succeeds then `msg` contains the result table and `err` contains the status code.
 If the call fails then `msg` contains `nil` and `err` contains the error message.

+###Elasticsearch administration

+To use administrative functionalities,

+	local es_model = require("sailor.db.es_model")
+	-- To use the namespaces
+	local res, err = es_model.client.cluster:stats()

+Check this <a href="http://elasticsearch-lua.readthedocs.io/en/latest/namespaces/">page</a> for more functions.

 ###model.save(arg)